-- Breading is when you dip the fish in a liquid, usually milk or buttermilk, then press it into a dry coating of panko, bread crumbs, or a flour mixture.
+- Breading is when you dip the fish in a liquid, usually milk or buttermilk, then press it into a dry coating of panko, breadcrumbs, or a flour mixture.

 Baja-style fish tacos are usually made with a batter.
 I tried that with this recipe, and I just preferred the texture and crunch of the breaded fish better.
 I also found the breading stayed on the fish better than the batter did.

 Firm-fleshed white fish is usually the best choice for breaded fish tacos.
-They are mild in flavor, and the they hold up well to frying.
+They are mild in flavor, and they hold up well to frying.
 Two of my favorites are cod and walleye.

-The cod from my regional grocer wasn’t as thick or firm; it kind of smooshed apart when I pressed on it, and it didn’t stick together well when I fried it.
-The 365 brand Wild Caught Cod Fillets from Whole Foods was firm, held its shape when gently pressed, and held up to frying.
+The cod from my regional grocer wasn’t as thick or firm.
+It kind of smooshed apart when I pressed on it, and it didn’t stick together well when I fried it.
+The 365 Brand Wild Caught Cod Fillets from Whole Foods was firm, held its shape when gently pressed, and held up to frying.